julianlk522/FITM/README.md

     -Move backend validation to /model unless using additional controller logic, e.g., JWT -GetTmapCatCounts probably possible in all sql
     -remove superfluous is_tagged
+-Purge code duplication
+    -Layout.astro, Feedback.astro styles
+        -NoFooter.astro for Feedback, BaseLayout extends NoFooter and is used elsewhere

 ## To-Maybe-Dos